PickNikRobotics/generate_parameter_library/README.md

 * Values are only in the set `["position", "velocity", "acceleration", "effort",]`

 You will note that some validators have a suffix of `<>`, this tells the code generator to pass the C++ type of the parameter as a function template.
-The built-in validator functions provided by this package are.
+The built-in validator functions provided by this package are:

 | Function               | Arguments           | Description                                                           |
 |------------------------|---------------------|-----------------------------------------------------------------------|